-I have been working at Allegro Development full-time (More than 5 years)
+I have been working at Allegro Development full-time (Less than a year)

-I applied through an employee referral.
+I applied in-person.
 The process took 3+ months.
-I interviewed at Allegro Development (Dallas, TX) in February 2015.
+I interviewed at Allegro Development (Dallas, TX) in December 2016.

 We talked a number of times over a number of months, i just didn't feel like they had a good handle on a vision.
 They had a decent current revenue stream and Different VP's and different C level's offered different visions and alignment.